What is this?

 When should I be worried?

-Some new parents (estimated around 7-20%) experience a more severe, long-lasting form of depression known as postpartum depression (PPD) — symptoms can include depressed mood or severe mood swings; excessive crying; difficulty bonding with your baby; withdrawing from family and friends; a change in appetite loss of appetite or eating much more than usual; inability to sleep (insomnia) or sleeping too much; overwhelming fatigue or loss of energy; reduced interest and pleasure in activities you used to enjoy; intense irritability and anger; fear that you're not a good mother; hopelessness; feelings of worthlessness, shame, guilt or inadequacy; diminished ability to think clearly, concentrate or make decisions; restlessness; severe anxiety and panic attacks; thoughts of harming yourself or your baby, or recurrent thoughts of death or suicide.
+Some new parents (estimated around 7-20%) experience a more severe, long-lasting form of depression known as postpartum depression (PPD) — symptoms can include depressed mood or severe mood swings; excessive crying; difficulty bonding with your baby; withdrawing from family and friends; a change in appetite loss of appetite or eating much more than usual; inability to sleep (insomnia) or sleeping too much; overwhelming fatigue or loss of energy; reduced interest and pleasure in activities you used to enjoy; intense irritability and anger; fear that you're not a good parent; hopelessness; feelings of worthlessness, shame, guilt or inadequacy; diminished ability to think clearly, concentrate or make decisions; restlessness; severe anxiety and panic attacks; thoughts of harming yourself or your baby, or recurrent thoughts of death or suicide.

 Anyone can experience PPD, but some people are more vulnerable.
 If you’ve suffered from depression during or after a previous pregnancy, have struggled with depression at another time in life, or if you experienced a stressful or traumatic event during pregnancy or shortly after birth (including a difficult or traumatic birth), you may be more likely to have PPD.
 An online questionnaire can be a good first step in helping you or your friends and family determine whether or not you have PPD.